rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/database.md

 # Simulation Database Infrastructure

 The following document is intended provide a walk through of how to get the Malaria Simulation (MaSim) database up and running.
 While the document is kept as general as opposed, there may be some differences that you encounter due to your local IT requirements.
-The following guide assumes that the server is running a clean installation of Ubuntu 18.04 LTS 64-bit with ports 80, 443, and 5432 are open.
+The following guide assumes that the server is running a clean installation of Ubuntu 18.04 LTS 64-bit with ports 80, 443, and 5432 open.

 # Hardware Requirements